Traditional 18th Century Pub

 The main bar area really showcases the character our gorgeous stone built 18th century Inn.
 The ceilings still display the original black beams, flagstones worn down over the years adorn the floors and the large open fire continues to warm guests to the Inn.

-Newly refurbished the traditional oak bar blends itself perfectly with the traditional surrounding and serves up to six well kept changing local ales, several wines by the glass and a good range of malt whiskies ideal after a day visiting Chatsworth or to enjoy during your stay.
+Newly refurbished the traditional oak bar blends itself perfectly with the traditional surrounding and serves up to four well kept changing local ales, several wines by the glass and a good range of over 35 gins ideal after a day visiting Chatsworth or to enjoy during your stay.

 During the day and evening the bar also serves light refreshments including tea and coffee.
 The Beeley dining menu can also be enjoyed in the bar area as well as The Brasserie, or indeed one of our outdoor seating area.